PaulskPt/M5Stack_M5Echo_morse_code/README.md

 determines the timing for a good morse code spacing and rythm.

 Experience with the two devices setup:
 Initially I criated the two devices setup.
-I wanted to learn the use of RP2040/RP2350 Programmable Input/Outputs (PIO).
 During tests I was not satisfied with the timing of the dots and dashes audible through the speaker of the M5Echo when controlled by a second microcontroller board.
 I have reason to believe that other processes running on core 0 of the M5Echo caused unreliable timing in the morse code produced.
 I already tried to use semaphore techniques however I was not satisfied with the outcome, so I removed the